claudia-nikel/personal_website/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am a Data Scientist for Audette which is a company whose mission is to get carbon out of buildings and we do that by creating net-zero roadmaps for large commercial real estate portfolios through our software-as-a-service (Saas).
+I am a Data Scientist for Audette which is a climate tech start up company.
+Audette's mission is to get carbon out of buildings and we do that by creating net-zero roadmaps for large commercial real estate portfolios through data and machine learning approaches.
 I am passionate about data and helping businesses push data-informed decisions to become data-driven decisions.